PuppetCopy/monorepo/docs/pages/introduction.md

 # What is Puppet?

-Puppet is a copy trading platform Puppets (Investors) pick and choose top traders to copy with a single deposit, follow the trades of top performers on platforms like GMX v2, with the ability and plans to expand to others
+## Deposit Once, Follow Many

+Your one deposit can follow multiple traders.
+When a match with a trader happens, part of your deposit mirrors their position

+## Build a Portfolio, Protect Your Investment

+Find and follow leading traders.
+Set rules to safeguard your funds.
+Your deposit copies their trades proportionally

-## Seamless Matching Engine
+## Seamless Trading

-Traders continue their usual trading on GMX or directly through Puppet, without directly managing Puppets fund.
-They trade with their own money, taking on the usual risks.
-This setup ensures that the trading experience remains seamless with symmetric risk.
-Successful traders are rewarded in Puppet Tokens
+Traders operate on GMX or Puppet as usual, using their own funds and taking on normal risks.
+This keeps their trading experience consistent with Puppets.
+Successful traders earn Puppet Tokens as rewards

-## Single Deposit Many Traders

-A single deposit is matched against as many traders. whenever a match occurs a portion will used for a combined Mirrored Position

-## Risk Adjusted Portfolio

-Pick Top Traders to Copy Explore the leaderboard to find traders. pick ones you like. define rules to better protect your deposit. every time each trader open or maintain a position, a percentage of your deposit is used to copy the position.